dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 When a canister is upgraded, there is a limit regarding how many cycles a canister can burn during that upgrade.
 If the canister goes beyond that limit, the upgrade will be canceled by the system and the canister's state will be reverted.
 That means if you serialize the canister's whole state to stable memory in the `pre_upgrade` hook and the state becomes very large, the canister may not be able to be upgraded again.

 One way to prevent this is to avoid serializing the canister state to begin with.
-Stable memory can be used as the canister's primary storage, where it can be used to store each upgrade call.
+Stable memory can be used as the canister's primary storage, where it can be used to store modifications of each update call.
 Using this method, the `pre_upgrade` hook may not be necessary, and the `post_upgrade` hook will burn fewer cycles.

 :::caution
 While this approach might be useful for some workflows, there are a few drawbacks of this approach: